Geometric Local Hidden State Model for Some Two-qubit States: Abstract

 \section{Abstract}

-Adopting the geometric description of steering assemblages and local hidden states (LHS) model, we propose a geometric LHS model for some two-qubit states under continuous projective measurements of the steering side.
-We show that the model is the optimal LHS model for these states, and obtain a sufficient steering criterion for all two-qubit states.
-Then we demonstrate asymmetric steering using the results we get.
+Adopting the geometric description of steering assemblages and local hidden states (LHS) model, we construct the optimal LHS model for some two-qubit states under continuous projective measurements, and obtain a sufficient steering criterion for all two-qubit states.
+Using the criterion, we show more two-qubit states that are asymmetric in steering scenario under projective measurements.
+Then we generalize the geometric description into higher dimensional bipartite cases, calculate the steering bound of two-qutrit isotropic states and make discussion on more general cases.